You’re ready to take the leap and start a business. Congratulations! Making that decision might feel risky, but it’s a good thing.

 It’s critical to understand and manage your startup costs and cash flow wisely.
 If you aren’t self-funded, find out which investment options make the most sense to your business.

-Always remember, fortune favours the bold.
+Always remember, fortune favors the bold.
 But it also smiles upon those who are prepared.